NelloKudo/WineSpritz/README.md

 ## Spritz-Proton

-A Spritz-Proton-CachyOS version is also available at [NelloKudo/Proton-CachyOS](https://github.com/NelloKudo/proton-cachyos) with just the game patches applied.
+A Spritz-Proton-CachyOS version is also available at [NelloKudo/Proton-CachyOS](https://github.com/NelloKudo/proton-cachyos) with just game patches and some backports applied (see the [proton branch](https://github.com/NelloKudo/WineSpritz/tree/proton)).